apache/mynewt-site/docs/chapter1/project1.md

 	        compiler: sim
 	        name: sim_test

+      Again remember to preface `newt` with `newtvm`on a Windows machine as shown below.
+Continue to fill out all the project attributes.

+        C:\Users\admin\larva>newtvm newt target set sim_test project=test
+        Target sim_test successfully set project to test

 4. Configure newt to use the gnu build tools native to OS X or linux.
 In order for sim to work properly, it needs to be using 32-bit gcc (gcc-5).
 Replace
 ~/dev/larva/compiler/sim/compiler.yml with the compiler/sim/osx-compiler.yml or linux-compiler.yml file, depending on the system.
+On a Windows machine follow the instruction for the Linux machine as you are running commands in a Linux VM.

     For a Mac OS X environment: